sinanisler/SiForum/README.md

 **Minimalist Forum** and **Community Theme** made with **WordPress** and **BuddyPress**

 Inspired from Discourse, Flarum and NodeBB.
-But much much simpler...
+But much much simpler.

+Feel free to contribute.

+Lets make this forum much much better.

 ## Installation, Requirements and Settings